 A Little History: Rangers Ballpark at Arlington

 It's Texas-big and we all know you "Don't Mess with Texas."
-Back on April 1, 1994, the Texas Rangers started playing at their new field, Rangers Ballpark in Arlington.
+Back on April 1, 1994, the Texas Rangers started playing at their new field, Rangers Ballpark at Arlington.
 The beautiful baseball-only facility serves as the centerpiece of a 270-acre complex.
 It's a state-of-the-art facility with a 49,170 open-air seats.
 It's definitely high tech -- but with lots of tradition too.
 Texas architecture is featured throughout the facility from the outer facade to the Lone Stars in the concourses and on the seat aisles.
 So don't mess with Texas!

 The playing surface of Rangers Ballpark in Arlington is natural grass consisting of Bermuda Tifway 419.
 The sod was grown on a farm in Granbury, Texas.

 On February 5, 2014, the name was officially changed to Globe Life Park in Arlington.